50% Off! Beat the market in 2025 with InvestingProCLAIM SALE

 By Jason Hovet, Thomas Escritt and Dmitry Zhdannikov

-BERLIN/PRAGUE/LONDON (Reuters) - Russian gas flows to Austria were suspended for a second day on Sunday because of a pricing dispute but other buyers in Europe stepped in to snap up unsold volumes, companies and sources said and data showed.
+BERLIN/PRAGUE/LONDON (Reuters) -Russian gas flows to Austria were suspended for a second day on Sunday because of a pricing dispute, but other buyers in Europe stepped in to snap up unsold volumes, companies and sources said and data showed.

 Russia, which before the Ukraine war was the biggest single supplier of gas to Europe, has lost most of its buyers on the continent as the EU tries to cut its dependence on Russian energy.

-Gazprom (MCX:GAZP) on Saturday halted supplies to OMV after the Austrian company threatened to impound some of the Russian state firm's gas as a compensation for an arbitration it had won over a contractual dispute.
+Gazprom (MCX:GAZP) on Saturday halted supplies to OMV after the Austrian company threatened to impound some of the Russian state firm's gas as compensation for an arbitration it had won over a contractual dispute.

 Slovak state-owned firm SPP said it was still receiving gas from Russia and suggested others were buying more because there was still "great interest" in Russian gas in Europe.

 He declined to name the companies which bought gas previously destined for Austria.
+Austria has said it has plentiful gas stocks to cover the shortfall and can import from Germany and Italy when needed.

 LAST DAYS